Superior-925/Trello-frontend/README.md

 - Archive and restore tasks
 - View archived tasks
 - Search for tasks on the board
+- To search for user tasks, enter the user's mail.
+The first character is @.
+Example: @asd@gmail.com.
 - View the history of actions on board tasks
 - Invite other app users to the board
 - Assign task executor to users who have been invited to the board